50 years of sailing experience on board – and I was the beginner

 What I learned about leadership from the skipper. ⛵😊

-Last year in Stuttgart, during my advanced training in narrative organizational consulting, someone said to me:
+Last year in Stuttgart, during my further training in narrative organisational consulting, someone said to me:

-It sounded crazy at first—but the idea wouldn't let me go.
+It sounded crazy at first – but the idea stuck with me.

-Back in Münster, I signed up right away – without ever having sailed.
+Back in Münster, I signed up straight away – without ever having sailed.

-The theory exam for the SKS license came in December.
-(Spoiler: It was more effort than I expected. 😉)
+In December, the theory exam for the SKS certificate took place.
+(Spoiler: The effort was greater than expected. 😉)

 Then, this summer: 14 days of sailing practice in Slovenia.

-New crew, new surroundings – and a skipper with 50 years of experience.
+New crew, new environment – and a skipper with 50 years of experience.

-I was the newcomer.
-Processes, terms, even reading the weather – everything was new to me.
+I was the new kid on the block.
+The procedures, the terminology, even reading the weather – it was all new to me.

-💡 What did I learn?
-Leadership on a sailboat isn't theory.
+💡 What have I learned?
+Leadership on a sailing yacht isn't theory.
 It's real action, every minute.

 The skipper created a safe framework – mistakes were allowed.

-He trusted instead of controlled – everyone took responsibility.
+He trusted instead of controlling – everyone took responsibility.

-Leadership is not shown in words – but in behavior.
+Leadership is not shown in words – but in behaviour.
 Especially under pressure.
 And at sea, you feel that every minute.

-Unpredictability, complexity, responsibility – these are everyday occurrences at sea.
+Unpredictability, complexity, responsibility – at sea, this is everyday life.

-A good leader stays calm, provides direction, and supports the team.
-Not with pressure, but with trust.
+A good leader remains calm, provides direction and supports the team.
+Not through pressure, but through trust.

 What particularly impressed me:

 Our crew was diverse.
-One person came from New Zealand.
-Different perspectives – a common goal.
+One came from New Zealand.
+Different perspectives – a shared goal.

 Just like in real business.

-I am taking away not only the newly acquired SKS license from this time, but also many impulses for my work.
+I'm taking away not only my newly acquired SKS certificate from this time, but also many new ideas for my work.

-Because leadership begins with the courage to try new things – and with people who let you grow.
+For: Leadership begins with the courage to try new things – and with people who help you grow.